 SWT supports Empty Homes Week

-The Council provides encouragement and support to owners of empty homes, but also has measures for appropriate enforcement action.
+The Council provides encouragement and support to owners of empty homes, but also has measures for appropriate enforcement action, when necessary.

 In addition, loans of up to £30,000 (subject to terms and conditions) can be applied for with ‘Lendology’ our loan provider, and property leasing options are available from ‘Home First Plus’.

 For more information see our Empty Homes web page.